-The mission of the Brady Center is to reduce gun violence with a tripartite strategy that incorporates litigation, legislation, and education.
+The mission of the Brady Center is to reduce gun violence by 25% by 2025 through a tripartite strategy that incorporates litigation, legislation, and education.

 Brady Center to Prevent Gun Violence